Mascot

 Mascot has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified 78 projects likely affecting the region.
-Notable initiatives include the 350 King Street Business Park Development, 263-273 Coward Street Multi-Level Warehouse Development, 2 Bourke Street Mixed Use Development, and Mascot Station Town Centre Precinct.
-The following list details projects most relevant to the area.
+Notable ones include the 350 King Street Business Park Development, the 263-273 Coward Street Multi-Level Warehouse Development, the 2 Bourke Street Mixed Use Development, and the Mascot Station Town Centre Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.